Mail Code: 94305-2102

 Web Site: http://vpge.stanford.edu

 The Office of the Vice Provost for Graduate Education (VPGE) works collaboratively to ensure that every graduate student has the best possible education.
 VPGE’s initiatives and resources enrich students' academic experiences at Stanford, advancing diversity, preparing leaders, and positioning Stanford at the forefront of innovation in graduate education.
 VPGE serves Stanford's doctoral, master’s, and professional degree students from all seven Stanford schools.
 VPGE plays a leadership role in initiating and managing policies and programs that enhance and complement the offerings of the departments and programs that have primary responsibility for organizing and delivering graduate education.

-In addition to providing University-wide graduate policy direction, the VPGE office has five primary areas of program activity: administering University-wide graduate fellowship programs; advancing graduate student diversity; providing professional development programs and events; promoting interdisciplinary and cross-school learning; and encouraging innovation in graduate programs.
-The Vice Provost for Graduate Education reports to the Provost.
+In addition to providing University-wide graduate policy direction, the VPGE office has five primary areas of program activity: administering University-wide graduate fellowship programs; advancing graduate student diversity, inclusion, and belonging; providing professional development programs and events; promoting interdisciplinary and cross-school learning; and encouraging innovation in graduate programs.
+The Vice Provost for Graduate Education and Postdoctoral Affairs reports to the Provost.

 The Faculty Senate Committee on Graduate Studies (C-GS) formulates policy governing the substance and process of graduate education, including dissertation committees, joint degree programs, candidacy issues, and the academic calendar.
 C-GS is also charged to review graduate interdisciplinary programs (IDPs) in order to recommend renewals or discontinuation of the IDPs and to receive proposals for new IDPs.
-Committee members include the Vice Provost for Graduate Education or delegated staff (ex officio) and representatives from the faculty at large appointed by the Faculty Senate, administration such as the Office of the University Registrar (ex officio), and students.
+Committee members include the Vice Provost for Graduate Education and Postdoctoral Affairs or delegated staff (ex officio) and representatives from the faculty at large appointed by the Faculty Senate, administration such as the Office of the University Registrar (ex officio), and students.
 The Graduate Student Council and the Nominations Committee of the Associated Students of Stanford University (ASSU) choose student members.